 There are three major keys to making money through mutual fund investing.
 These are:

 - Only invest in mutual funds you know about: You should be able to explain, with ease, how the fund invests.
-If you can't explain, quickly, succinctly, and with specificity, exactly how a mutual fund invests, what its underlying holdings are, what the risks of the mutual fund's investment strategy are, and why you own a particular mutual fund, you probably shouldn't have it in your portfolio.
-It's much easier to measure, contain, and appreciate risk when you keep things simple and know how they work.
+If you can't tell other people how the fund works, what some of its major holdings are, what the risks of its strategy are, and why you own it, you probably shouldn't have it in your portfolio.
+It's much easier to measure and contain risk when you keep things simple and know how they work.

-- Think in periods of five years or more: It's much easier to let your wealth compound if you can ride out the sometimes sickening waves of market volatility that is part and parcel of investing in stocks or bonds.
-If you own, say, an equity mutual fund, be prepared for it to decline by 50% in any given year.
+- Think in periods of five years or more: It's much easier to let your wealth grow if you can ride out the at times crazy waves of market volatility that is part and parcel of investing in stocks or bonds.
+If you own, say, an equity fund, be ready for it to decline by 50% in any given year.
 These things happen.
-Presuming you've drawn up a well-researched, sound plan based on common sense, basic math, and smart ways of dealing with risk, you need to stay the course.
-Letting your emotions or fear take over and selling your productive assets at the worst possible time is not likely to cause you to build long-lasting generational wealth.
+If you've drawn up a well-researched, sound plan based on common sense, basic math, and smart ways of dealing with risk, you need to stay the course.
+Letting your emotions or fear take over and selling your fund assets at a bad time in the market is not the way you'll build long-lasting, generational wealth.

-- Pay Reasonable Expenses: Apart from the mutual fund's expense ratio, it is also important to consider a handful of other costs.
+- Pay reasonable costs and fees: Apart from the mutual fund's expense ratio, it is also vital to think about a handful of other costs.
 Tax efficiency matters.
 Income needs matter.
 Risk exposure matters.
-All need to be weighed against each other and other relevant factors.
+All of these factors need to be weighed against each other and other relevant issues.
 The point is to make sure you are getting value for what you pay.